rust-lang/rust/doc/tutorial.md

 new value to it.

-Fortunately, Rust tasks are single-threaded worlds, which share no data with other tasks, and that most data is immutable.
+Fortunately, Rust tasks are single-threaded worlds, which share no data with other tasks, and most data is immutable.
 This allows most argument-passing situations to be proved safe without further difficulty.

 Take the following program: